We are always looking for ideas for new projects that can benefit our community.

 The first of our successful events in 2021 was a Picnic at the Palace in late August.
-In September we revived the traditional Garden Party, this time held in the garden of Colet’s Well; the 2022 party is already in the planning stages.
-Much delayed because of the pandemic, our first Annual General Meeting will take place on 26th May 2022.
-Our next big event is the Great Village Jubilee Barbecue, organised with the support of the Otford Parish Council.
-We will be celebrating her Majesty the Queen’s 70 years on the throne on the village green from 12 to 4 on Thursday 2nd June.
+In September we revived the traditional Garden Party, held at Colet’s Well; this year’s will take place on Saturday 6th August in another lovely village garden.
+Much delayed because of the pandemic, our first Annual General Meeting took place on 26th May 2022.
+The next big event was the hugely successful Great Village Jubilee Barbecue, organised with the support of the Otford Parish Council.
+Her Majesty the Queen’s 70 years on the throne was celebrated on the village green Thursday 2nd June.
 And after two postponements, our fundraising Race Night is scheduled to take place on Friday 16th September.

 All our events, as well as others taking place in the village, are listed in our online calendar.

 The Otford Society is actively supporting STOCS (Sevenoaks to Otford Cycling Scheme) in planning a safe everyday cycling route linking Otford and Sevenoaks.

 The aim is to reduce traffic on the roads and address local parking problems by making daily shopping, commuting and leisure trips safe for all the family.
 Many parents of older children would love to give their children more independence by allowing them to cycle to school – if only there was a safe route!